thersites-ac/pathfinder-backend/README.md

 # Pathfinder-Backend

 ### What it is
-Backend for managing Pathfinder profile data, built for AWS Lambda infra, for cheap bastards expecting low traffic.
+Backend for managing Pathfinder profile data, built for AWS Lambda infra, for a cheap bastard expecting low traffic.

 ### Dependencies
 * Docker